Recollections: A Long Walk

 We turned together to admire the valley, rugged and dramatic.
 It was a fine panorama to lure and reward surviving family to come visit my cousin after he died.

 I visited my living cousin twice in the 1970’s.
 He passed in the early eighties.
-Panorama notwithstanding, I never made it back to admire his grave once his body had taken up residence.
+Panorama notwithstanding, I never made it back to admire his grave once his body had taken up residence there.

 Pete Zarko was my father’s name.
 It was also the name of his first cousin who lived in California’s Santa Clara Valley for twenty years beginning in 1909.
 Both my father and his elder brother Tony adored Cousin Pete.
 In family circles, he was the stuff of legend.